 However, only 9% of our respondents have a monthly earning of above ₦500, 000 and these were mostly senior developers.
 Our findings are represented in the chart below.

-Are Nigerian developers still underpaid?
+Nigerian developers are still underpaid in 2017

 In 2015, Oluwasegun Famisa, gave plausible reasons to prove that software developers in Nigeria are underpaid.
 Have things changed in 2017?